ajsanjoaquin/twitter-bias-challenge/README.md

 In addition to having more detectors, future work would require training or fintuning to a dataset of similar distribution (ideally images all collected from Twitter) so that the detector would work more accurately.
 ## Conclusion and Limitations
+In this study, we illustrate that there does exist some level of sexualizing of images by the cropper by focussing on intimate parts when they may not be the subject of the image.
+This effect is magnified for white naturalist and tribal images compared to LGBTQ and black naturalist images.
+Moreover, we also observe a high proportion of black naturalist images where the algorithm identifies the wrong subject, therefore avoiding people of darker skin tone.
+These findings present representational harm for several communities since it can alter the messaging of these users' posts and hence be marked as sensitive or seem sensitive when the intention is otherwise.

 ## References
 1. https://www.vox.com/2016/7/5/11949258/safe-spaces-explained